Asunamydear/assignment/README.md

 # assignment
 Raymond Smullyan has designed many puzzles involving Knights and Knaves.
 Knights always tell the truth, whereas Knaves always lie.
 We refer to Knights and Knaves as Sirs.
-A puzzle, which is a set of English sentences, involves a finite number of Sirs.
+A puzzle, which is a set of English sentences, involves a finite number of Sirs./n
 A sentence starts with a capital letter and ends in a full stop, an exclamation mark, or a question mark, possibly followed by closing double quotes.
 Sir, Sirs, Sir names, Knight and Knave always start with a capital letter, and no other word inside a sentence is capitalised.
 A sentence in a puzzle contains